RandomComputerUser/FancyLighting/README.md

 - Added the Bright TMO, which is the new default TMO
 - The old TMO is now called Filmic and is available as another option
 - Added the Linear TMO, which may be used with add-ons to achieve HDR output
-- Added a setting to control color vibrance when using full HDR rendering, which is now boosted by default
+- Added a setting to boost color vibrance when using full HDR rendering
+- Color vibrance is now boosted by default when using full HDR rendering
 - Slightly increased the contrast of lighting when using full HDR rendering
 - Improved how Fancy Atmosphere is rendered
 - Tweaked the colors used by Fancy Atmosphere